 Dr. Brandon O. Hensley

-Brandon Hensley serves as Basic Course Director and Lecturer in the Department of Communication.
+Brandon Hensley serves as Lecturer in the Department of Communication.
 He received his Master of Arts degree from Eastern Illinois University, specializing in communication theory and intercultural communication, and he obtained his Ph.D. in Educational Administration and Foundations from Illinois State University in May 2016.
 His research interests include the student loan debt crisis in the U.S., faculty working conditions, and critical examinations of neoliberalism, hegemonic masculinity, whiteness, bullying and other mechanisms of domination and oppression.

 Hensley was co-editor and a chapter contributor for Critical Storytelling in Uncritical Times (Hartlep & Hensley, 2015), an edited volume published by Sense Publishers in the series Constructing Knowledge: Curriculum Studies in Action.
 The second volume of Critical Storytelling in Uncritical Times, of which Hensley is co-editor and chapter author, is set for release in Winter 2016.
 Hensley also contributed as co-editor and author in The Neoliberal Agenda and the Student Debt Crisis in U.S. Higher Education: Voices of Students and Faculty (Hartlep, Eckrich, & Hensley, in press), to be published by Routledge in 2017.